Supply Chain Dashboard: 5 Examples + Template

 Each of these dashboards solves a different slice of your supply chain.

-They give your team a shared operating system—no matter how technical (or not) they are.
+But together?
+They give your team a shared operating system no matter how technical (or not) they are.
+That’s how you stop firefighting and start scaling.

 What Should a Good Supply Chain Dashboard Include?

-Let’s be honest—most dashboards are built by data teams for data teams.
+Let’s be honest.
+Most dashboards are built by data teams for data teams.

-They’re not data scientists.
+That’s a problem, because most supply chain teams are not data scientists.
 They’re doers.

 Here’s what actually matters: